Anyaoma/Trading-Sytem-Creation-and-Optimization/04_Inserting an Intraday Time Filter/README.md

 <img width="1023" height="587" alt="image" src="https://github.com/user-attachments/assets/4bec8687-cb80-4c23-8c71-0f5068d81ea9" />

 ## Results with Added Filter
 The equity curve has changed slightly due to the time filter applied (fig 4.1).
 However, the drawdown curve shows the most improvement, as there is an evident reduction from 1.56% to a 1.23% in maximum drawdown.
 The trade counts reduced to 227 in the whole of 5 years from a count of 390.
 The system still takes time to recover from drawdown.
-The total net profit reduced from
+The total net profit reduced from £2329.85 to £18

 The average profit per trade is now $128 (including $30 slippage and commissions) compared with the poor $33 which the system had gained before when trading was allowed around the clock.
 This is an improvement by a factor of four!